 - a) The effect of seeking to maintain a 5-year supply calculated on the basis of an unrealistic overall requirement is an ever-increasing backlog of under-performance because of insufficient effective demand, leading to ever-increasing target (like an unaffordable pay-day loan).
 The local authority will thus lose control of where new housing is built, with concomitant effects on travel demand and infrastructure and service costs.
-The higher the underlying target figures, especially when they are grossly inflated, the more marginal (ie. Green Belt/AONB) the land that will need to be released.
+The higher the underlying target figures, especially when they are grossly inflated, the more marginal (ie., Green Belt/AONB) the land that will need to be released.
 Since developers can choose which land to utilise, and because designated land will be more attractive to buyers (because of its beauty) and builders (because as greenfield it will be cheaper to develop) the effect will be that the land which should least have been released will be the first to be built on.
-What is more, if actual demand falls far short of forecast as we predict it will the urban sites which should have been the first to be developed may be left untouched. - b) The NPPF requires its economic, social and environmental aims to be pursued 'jointly and simultaneously'.
+What is more, if actual demand falls far short of forecast as we predict it will the urban sites which should have been the first to be developed may be left untouched. - b) The preference for greenfield sites is unsustainable in another sense; most of the costs of infrastructure and services are shifted onto public provision, because planning agreements seldom produce enough to deal with more than the most local effects of housing on demand for services and infrastructure.
+Government evidence to the Select Committee examining the SE Growth Areas in 2003/4 (ODPM (2003) 'Sustainable Communities Plan' (Annexe A)) showed public costs at a similar level to the cost of building the houses, whilst most Local Authorities would consider £20,000 per unit a very good result.
+There is thus either a large unadmitted subsidy if public provision is made, or a very good reason for local communities to object if not.

+- c) The NPPF requires its economic, social and environmental aims to be pursued 'jointly and simultaneously'.
 The SHMA is heavily influenced by the Oxfordshire Strategic Economic Plan that has not been subject to any public consultation.
 The growth targets have therefore been effectively excluded from the local planning process, and there has been no opportunity to consider the trade-offs between economic, social and environmental aims.
-Nor, particularly any consultation with residents as to whether a high growth strategy is their own vision for their County. - c) The risk of serious harm from over-allocation is very great.
+Nor has there been any consultation with residents as to whether a high growth strategy is their own vision for their County. - d) The risk of serious harm from over-allocation is very great.
 Builders' preferences for greenfield land will lead to a more dispersed pattern of development, will put unnecessary and inappropriate pressure on rural Oxfordshire and will fail to encourage appropriate urban investment and regeneration.
 This will be damaging to Oxfordshire as an attractive business location and as a place to live.
-In particular, the damage to the countryside will be irreversible. - d) The emphasis on new build ignores the fact that the vast majority of new households cannot afford to buy or rent new houses at market prices.
+In particular, the damage to the countryside will be irreversible. - e) The emphasis on new build ignores the fact that the vast majority of new households cannot afford to buy or rent new houses at market prices.
 More thought must be given to changing current housing market and industry structures to provide genuine solutions to those in need of affordable housing.